 You can edit the chart and the metric page to display other metrics such as CPU percentage, data IO percentage, and log IO percentage used.

-On the Edit Chart form, you can select a time range (past hour, today, or past week), or click custom to select any date range in the last two weeks.
-You can choose between a bar or a line chart, and then select the resources to monitor.
+On the Edit Chart form, you can select a fixed time range or click custom to select any 24-hour window in the last two weeks, and then select the resources to monitor.

 To select databases to monitor